 The Priesthood and Teaching professions were their sole preserve.

-The next 4 Levels down to the last level 5 of the Dalits or Outcasts were all assigned occupations according to how close to Aryan White their Skin tone was.
+The next 4 Levels down to the last level 5 of the Dalits or Outcasts were all assigned occupations according to how close to Aryan White their Skin tone was with the darkest Black Dravidians placed at the bottom.

 Castes were Hereditary, and so occupations and social status were all inherited and most members of the last 3 Castes regarded as service and labour providers as well as Artisans were initially made up of non-Aryans who had been integrated into Aryan Vedic society.

-The lowest Caste called the Outcasts or Untouchables performed the most unpleasant work such as running the cemeteries, general sanitation as well as tanning and dyeing leather.
+The lowest Caste called the Outcasts or Untouchables made up of the Black Dravidians performed the most unpleasant work such as running the cemeteries, general sanitation as well as tanning and dyeing leather.

 In addition to defining people’s occupations, the Castes also placed limits on people’s freedom of choice when it came to marriage because of the strict marriage restrictions and rules of the Caste system which only permitted Marriage between members of the same Caste.